PRACTICAL KNOWLEDGE IN 17 MODULES & 3 AREAS OF COMPETENCE

 What does the Advanced Level curriculum include?

-For the purpose of CPSA‑A training, the iSAQB has defined the three following skills areas:
+For the purpose of CPSA‑A training, the iSAQB has defined the three following areas of competence:

-- Methodical skills: a systematic approach to architectural tasks, regardless of the technologies used
+• Methodical competence: a systematic approach to architectural tasks, regardless of the technologies used

-- Technological skills: knowledge and implementation of technology solutions used in design tasks
+• Technological competence: knowledge and implementation of technology solutions used in design tasks

-- Communicative skills: communication, presentation, argumentation and moderation skills as well as the ability to cooperate productively with different stakeholders
+• Communicative competence: communication, presentation, argumentation, and moderation skills as well as the ability to cooperate productively with different stakeholders

 What should I consider regarding credit points?

 The credit points can be revaluated by the iSAQB every 12 months.
 If you plan your training measures over some years you should consider this, in case you focus mostly on the number of points for the individual seminars.
-This revaluation can apply to the number of points as well as to the distribution to the skill areas.
-It is possible, that credit points are no longer given for one of the three skill areas, so that you would have to cover this skill area with another seminar.
-However, there were only very few changes so far.
+This revaluation can apply to the number of points as well as to the distribution to the areas of competence.
+It is possible that credit points are no longer rewarded for one of the three competence areas, so you would have to cover this competence area with another seminar.
+However, there have only been very few changes so far.

 Which requirements must I fulfil to access Advanced Level certification?

-- Training and further education within the scope of iSAQB Advanced Level trainings of at least 70 credit points.
+• Training and further education within the scope of iSAQB Advanced Level trainings of at least 70 credit points.
 All three areas of competence must be covered with at least 10 credit points each.
-Existing certifications can be credited to these credit points upon application.

 Downloads